Sport in Milton Keynes: Cycling

 Team Milton Keynes and North Bucks Road Club are the leading clubs for racing cyclists, with Team MK also incorporating Triathlon and Duathlon as well as Mountain Biking.
 Milton Keynes Cycling Association also holds circuit racing at the Bowl.

 In September 2008 Milton Keynes played host to the Race Headquarters for The Tour of Britain in the buildup to the race.
 Stage Two of the race began in front of Milton Keynes Central railway station, before heading to Newbury.

 Fencing

 Milton Keynes Fencing Club meet regularly in Oakgrove School and is one of the oldest sports teams in Milton Keynes having been founded in 1978 and has actively competed for much of that time in the Three Counties Fencing League which covers Bedfordshire, Buckinghamshire, and Hertfordshire.
 Whilst all three weapons are welcome, the main focus is on épée and sabre.

 Fishing

 Fishing is a popular sport: with its miles of river and canal bank and its balancing lakes, Milton Keynes is a favoured location for anglers.

 Floorball

 The local floorball club has currently several teams, including a national side under the name MK Phantoms, women's teams and a junior side.

 Football

 League

 The only Football League team based in Milton Keynes is Milton Keynes Dons F.C.
-The team is based at Stadium MK in Denbigh and, As of 2023, plays in League One.
+The team is based at Stadium MK in Denbigh and, As of 2023, plays in League Two.